cartoon-raccoon/cogsy/README.md

 ![cogsy logo](images/cogsy_logo.png)

 ## About
-[Discogs](https://www.discogs.com) is a website/marketplace where music enthusiasts can collect and sell physical music media such as vinyl records and CDs.

 Cogsy is a curses-based command line app for tracking your Discogs collection.
 It queries the Discogs API and allows you to view that information offline, without the need for a browser.
 It also adds additional features such as tracking your listening history, and displaying it nicely for you.

+For the uninformed, [Discogs](https://www.discogs.com) is a website/marketplace where music enthusiasts can collect and sell physical music media such as vinyl records and CDs.

 Cogsy's target audience is admittedly, not very large.
 It is targeted at people who use their computer's terminal on a daily basis, _and_ are also music enthusiasts with a vinyl/CD collection.
 That being said, if you don't fit into the above demographic, but this app still appeals to you, do give it a try!